Beliavsky/Fortran-code-on-GitHub/README.md

 [polylogarithm](https://github.com/Expander/polylogarithm): C, C++ and Fortran implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions, by Alexander Voigt.
 The implementations have been fully tested against the literature and many other implementations and are highly optimized for fast numerical evaluation.

-[polyroots-fortran](https://github.com/jacobwilliams/polyroots-fortran): modern Fortran library for finding the roots of polynomials, by Jacob Williams

 [Precision, Compression, and Stochasticity (PCS)](https://github.com/MartinKarp/pcs): library to enable experimentation with different floating point formats, compression, and introducing randomness/stochasticity in codes based on C++ and Fortran, by Martin Karp and Timofey Mukha.
 An associated paper is [CPFloat: A C Library for Simulating Low-precision Arithmetic](https://dl.acm.org/doi/10.1145/3585515), by Massimiliano Fasi and Mantas Mikaitis,
 ACM Trans.
 Math.
 Softw.
 (2023).